 Some of these special events include:

-- $2 Pregame in the District: Enjoy discounted drinks before the game.
+- $2 Pregame in the District: Enjoy discounted drinks before the game (most Fridays and Saturdays).

-- Kids Fun Day: Exciting activities for the Guardians’ littlest fans.
+- Kids Fun Day: Exciting activities for the Guardians’ littlest fans, usually on select Sundays.

 You can find a full schedule of events on the Guardian website.